HeDu26/Flexbox-Grid-css-course/README.md

 ## Flexbox CSS

 - one dimensional (row or column)
-- Flexbox is a tool from CSS whose main purpose helps to order the elements and widgets in a user interface (Cards, Modals, Forms, Menus, etc.)
+- Flexbox is a tool from CSS whose main purpose helps to order the items and widgets in a user interface (Cards, Modals, Forms, Menus, etc.)

 ![Basics and terminology](https://css-tricks.com/wp-content/uploads/2018/11/00-basic-terminology.svg)